-- As shown in Fig. 5, the performance of the different methods for estimating key phenological dates differs between spring and autumn.
+As shown in Fig. 5, the performance of the different methods for estimating key phenological dates differs between spring and autumn.
 While the correlations between estimates and observations are all significant during spring (Fig. 4a), only NDVI and CC provide estimates consistent with autumn observations (Fig. 4b).
 The hysteresis phenomenon that characterizes some relationships between the vegetation variables used in the different methods reflects their different biophysical meanings (Fig. S5).
-This is particularly the case for the relationships between NDVI and fAPAR and between GCC and fAPAR.
-In spring, the performances of NDVI and fAPAR are similar, whereas in autumn the fPAR provides very late estimates.
-This can - 500 be explained by a high sensitivity of NDVI and GCC to pigment changes during senescence whereas fAPAR responds mainly to leaf fall and canopy opening.
+This is particularly the case for the relationships between NDVI and f APAR and between GCC and f APAR.
+In spring, the performances of NDVI and f APAR are similar, whereas in autumn the f PAR provides very late estimates.
+This can be explained by a high sensitivity of NDVI and GCC to pigment changes during senescence, whereas f APAR responds mainly to leaf fall and canopy opening.

-4.7.
-Linking phenological dates recorded by field phenologists and phenological metrics predicted by indirect proximal methods
+4.7 Linking phenological dates recorded by field phenologists and phenological metrics predicted by indirect proximal methods

-The analysis of the link between phenological dates based on field observation and those derived from modelled time-505 series (Figs. 5a and 5b) shows that, on average over 13 years, BB-OBS (corresponding approximately to 50% buds open in the canopy) are better predicted by MOS (50% of the annual amplitude of variation) for methods based on GCC and CC.
-For NDVI-based method, a threshold of 25% of its amplitude coincides with the average observed date.
-However, due to the rapid increase of NDVI during the spring, a 50% threshold also provides estimates with a bias of the same order of magnitude as the uncertainty in the phenological observations (3.5 days).
-For the other methods (GPP, fRvis, NDVIbr, fAPAR and LAI), a 510 threshold at 20% of the annual amplitude appears more appropriate to estimate the average observed date of budburst.
-During the senescence phase, and for NDVI- and CC-based methods, for which observations and estimates are significantly correlated, MOF of NDVI is very close to the observed LS-OBS date (50% of trees having at least 50% of senescent or fallen leaves per tree crown) and SOF of CC is more in line with the observed date but less stable than MOF.
+The analysis of the link between phenological dates based on field observation and those derived from modeled time series (Fig. 5a and b) shows that, on average over 13 years, BB-OBSs (corresponding approximately to 50% open buds in the canopy) are better predicted by MOS (50% of the annual amplitude of variation) for methods based on GCC and CC.
+For the NDVI-based method, a threshold of 25 % of its amplitude coincides with the average observed date.
+However, due to the rapid increase in NDVI during the spring, a 50% threshold also provides estimates with a bias of the same order of magnitude as the uncertainty in the phenological observations (3.5 d).
+For the other methods (GPP, $f R{vis}$, NDVIbr, f APAR and LAI), a threshold at 20 % of the annual amplitude appears more appropriate to estimate the average observed date of budburst.
+During the senescence phase, and for NDVI- and CC-based methods, for which observations and estimates are significantly correlated, the MOF of NDVI is very close to the observed LS-OBS date (50 % of trees having at least 50 % of senescent or fallen leaves per tree crown) and SOF of CC is more in line with the observed date but less stable than MOF.

-Although they are based on data acquired over a long period covering 13 years of measurements and observations, 515 these thresholds may be specific to our study site and their stability and genericity merit further study in other forest ecosystems.
+Although they are based on data acquired over a long period covering 13 years of measurements and observations, these thresholds may be specific to our study site and their stability and genericity merit further study in other forest ecosystems.

-4.8.
-Summary remarks on deriving phenological metrics from radiation-based methods in EC flux-tower sites
+4.8 Summary remarks on deriving phenological metrics from radiation-based methods at EC flux-tower sites